Changissnz/nu_merchant_principal/README.md

 phenomena between autonomous entities, veers to those events with more volatile and/or violent practices for
 outcomes that have higher probabilities of the relation between the participants to be irreparable.
+The preferential usage of these synonyms in the human sense is not this section's prime crux, for diction is greatly influenced by factors such as occupation, socio-economic views, and cultural upbringings.